publicdomainchronicle/byname.publicdomainchronicle.org/README.md

 # Public Domain Chronicle

+Node.js application for running a [Public Domain Chronicle](https://publicdomainchronicle.org) server to accept contributions to the public domain.

+If you're interested in:

+1. running a server for your company, university, department, or lab

+2. modifying the server to make it easier for contributors in a particular scientific discipline

+3. mirroring and searching PDC data from the network

+Get in touch with [@kemitchell](https://kemitchell.com) directly.
+Let's talk.
+I can help.

 ## Data Storage

 The server reads and stores all information to disk, within the directory specified in the `DIRECTORY` environment variable.